 And a quiff.

 … The Winnebagoes are said to use their numerals as high as one million.
 Indefinite and countless numbers they represent by the terms “leaves on the trees”, “stars of the heaven”, “blades of grass on the prairie”, “sand on the lake shore”.
 The Crows do not count above a thousand, as they say honest people have no use for higher numerals!

 – In W. C. Eels “Number Systems of the North American Indians”, The Am.
 Mathematical Monthly Vol XX:10, 1913 p.
 298. (Thanks Harald!)

 Attending a mathematics lecture is like walking through a thunderstorm at night.
 Most of the time you are lost, wet and miserable but at rare intervals there is a flash of lightening and the whole countryside is lit up.

 I should also like to offer a piece of friendly advice to anyone who might attempt in the future to study Domain Theory.
 It is this.

 Does your conjecture make any nontrivial statement about finite posets?

 If so, then it’s false: look for a counterexample.

-– Paul Taylor in the introduction to his PhD thesis (see the bottom of that link).
+– Paul Taylor in the introduction to his PhD thesis.

 … if anyone spends almost the whole day in reading, and by way of relaxation devotes the intervals to some thoughtless pastime, he gradually loses the capacity for thinking; just as the man who always rides at last forgets how to walk.
 This is the case with many learned persons: they have read themselves stupid.